 - LinkedIn Live Chat: Any links will give you the run around back to forums or the main page.
 Occasionally the link has appeared in the footer of the LinkedIn Homepage

-I will continue to update this article as the LinkedIn customer support contacts are a moving target.
+I will continue to update this article as the LinkedIn customer service contacts are a moving target.
 For now, my advice is to start with its Twitter support for the fastest and most human response.